Psilocybin For Depression: Scientific Research And Experiences

 Johns Hopkins University Research

 Johns Hopkins University has conducted groundbreaking research into psilocybin for depression.
-An important study showed that a single dose of psilocybin combined with psychoprofessional guidance could significantly alleviate depression symptoms.
-Participants reported not only immediate symptom relief but also sustained improvement months after the experience.
+One study found that a single dose of psilocybin combined with professional guidance was associated with reduced depression symptoms in participants.
+Some participants reported improvement during the study follow-up period.

-The effects were sometimes dramatic: many participants described a kind of "mental restart" where depressive thought patterns were interrupted and new perspectives were gained.
+Some participants described a kind of "mental restart" where depressive thought patterns were temporarily interrupted and new perspectives emerged.

 Imperial College London Studies